 Insomnia

-Adults with insomnia may feel tired and grumpy all day and may have trouble concentrating on tasks at work or at home.
+Kids with insomnia may feel tired and grumpy all day and may have trouble concentrating on tasks at school or at home.
 Other insomnia symptoms include:

 • Low energy